Smithsonite/SmitKub/README.md

 they are also automatically picked up if there is a roles folder in  the DIR your exeucting from youc an also configure the ansible.cfg file to point to a roles dir.

+typically good practice to make an ansible.cfg file in your project directory inside of that you will want to specify a roles path *(usually ./roles) that way conflicting versions of a role will not overwrite eachother.

 ##### galaxy
 The ansible-galaxy role init  will create a "scaffold" of a proper role
 ```